metonymic-smokey/couchgres/migrate/README.md

 The data is then imported to a CSV file as an intermediate step and finally, imported to the specified collection based on the JSON file generated.

 ### Steps to run:
-1. Modify `config.sh` variables according to requirement and have PostgreSQL and a docker container running Couchbase 7.0-beta running.
+1. `.couchgres` is the config file for postgreSQL credentials and `config.sh` is for the Couchbase container.
+Modify `.couchgres` and `config.sh` variables according to requirement and have PostgreSQL and a docker container running Couchbase 7.0-beta running.
 2. Run `go run db.go`.
 3. Open `public.json` and modify the organisation according to requirements.
 4. Run `go run migrate.go`.